opentofu/tofu-exec/README.md

 }
 ```

-## Testing Terraform binaries
+## Testing Tofu binaries

-The tofu-exec test suite contains end-to-end tests which run realistic workflows against a real Terraform binary using `tfexec.Terraform{}`.
+The tofu-exec test suite contains end-to-end tests which run realistic workflows against a real Tofu binary using `tfexec.Tofu{}`.

-To run these tests with a local Terraform binary, set the environment variable `TFEXEC_E2ETEST_TERRAFORM_PATH` to its path and run:
+To run these tests with a local Tofu binary, set the environment variable `TFEXEC_E2ETEST_TERRAFORM_PATH` to its path and run:
 ```sh
 go test -timeout=20m ./tfexec/internal/e2etest
 ```